rachellevanger/tda-persistence-explorer/README.md

 # Docker Installation

 We recommend trying our Docker installation of the app, unless you are a Python ninja, in which case feel free to follow the instructions under the Local Installation heading, below.
+Our Docker image is essentially a stand-alone Linux environment that comes with everything in this repository (and all of the dependencies) pre-installed.

 To run tda-persistence-explorer via Docker, you'll first need to [download and install Docker](https://www.docker.com/) if you don't already have it.
 Once you have installed Docker, run the following command in a terminal to pull down our docker image: